Git and GitHub

 Note that the links below take you to resources on external sites.
 Eventually, we are aiming to have our own dedicated Git/GitHub course, but for now, these will help you get to grips with the subject at hand.

 This is a good place to start — this practical guide gets you to jump right into using GitHub, learning the basics of Git such as creating repositories and branches, making commits, and opening and merging pull requests.

 This Git Handbook goes into a little more depth, explaining what a VCS is, what a repository is, how the basic GitHub model works, Git commands and examples, and more.

 Forking projects is essential when you want to contribute to someone else's code.
 This guide explains how.

 A useful guide to managing pull requests, the way that your suggested code changes are delivered to people's repositories for consideration.

 - Mastering issues (from GitHub)

 Issues are like a forum for your GitHub project, where people can ask questions and report problems, and you can manage updates (for example assigning people to fix issues, clarifying the issue, letting people know things are fixed).
-This articles gives you what you need to know about issues.
+This article tells you what you need to know about issues.

 Note: There is a lot more that you can do with Git and GitHub, but we feel that the above represents the minimum you need to know to start using Git effectively.
 As you get deeper into Git, you'll start to realize that it is easy to go wrong when you start using more complicated commands.
 Don't worry, even professional web developers find Git confusing sometimes, and often solve problems by searching for solutions on the web, or consulting sites like Flight rules for Git and Dangit, git!